 Guy Davis is a journalist who writes for numerous publications around Australia.
 He has written for the Geelong Advertiser since 1995, and is an entertainment writer with the Australian Associated Press.
 He has contributed to The Sunday Age and The Big Issue, and pens the regular pop culture column “Trailer Trash” for The Music.
 He is also an actor, performing in an episode of The Heartbreak High, in Craig Monahan’s 1998 film The Interview with Hugo Weaving and Tony Martin, and in Paul Anthony Nelson’s film noir Trench.

 Glenn Dunks is a film critic who divides his time between Melbourne and New York City.
 He launched a film blog Stale Popcorn in 2007, and now keeps his works collected on GlennDunks.com.
 He has written for Tresspass Magazine, Junkee, Metro Magazine, The Big Issue, The Film Experience, Forte Magazine, SBS Film and Encore Magazine, and served as the film editor for Onya Magazine.
-He has served as a FIPRESCI juror and festival programmer for the San Fransisco Film Festival, and in 2014 won the Australian Film Critics Association’s Ivan Hutchinson Award for Writing on Australian Cinema.
+He has served as a FIPRESCI juror and festival programmer for the San Fransisco Film Festival, and worked as deputy content editor for the Sydney Film Festival.
+In 2014, he won the Australian Film Critics Association’s Ivan Hutchinson Award for Writing on Australian Cinema.

 Tim Egan is a Melbourne-based filmmaker who has worked on numerous short films, TV commercials, TV programs and music videos.
 He has worked as cinematographer on Snowgum Film’s Troll Bridge and Incognita Enterprises’ documentary A Life Unexpected.
 Tim directed ABC2’s six-part comedy series The Bazura Project’s Guide To Sinema, and the short film Curve, which had its international premiere at the TriBeCa Film Festival, where it was nominated for the Best Narrative Short jury prize, and also screened at the Melbourne International Film Festival, London’s Horror Channel FrightFest, South Korea’s Bucheon International Fantastic Film Festival, Japan’s Short Shorts Film Festival, Austin’s Fantastic Fest, and the Sitges International Film Festival.

-Marc Fennell is a film critic and television presenter who reviews films regularly on Triple J. He has hosted Movie Mayhem, Kung Fu Season and Tropfest 2013 on SBS, and has been the host of SBS2’s news program The Feed since 2013.
+Marc Fennell is a film critic and television presenter who reviewed films regularly on Triple J as That Movie Guy.
+He has hosted Movie Mayhem, Kung Fu Season and Tropfest 2013 on SBS, and has been the host of SBS2’s news program The Feed since 2013.
 He was a presenter and producer of ABC1’s Hungry Beast, and has appeared on The Circle, The Project and Showtime’s The Movie Club.
 He created and presents ABC Radio National’s technology program Download This Show, as well as film podcast The Spoiler Guys.
 He is the author of The Movie Book, released in 2011, and 2015’s Planet According to the Movies.

 Garth Franklin is the Sydney-born writer, editor and founder of the long-running, Webby-award nominated film industry news site Dark Horizons.
 He has regularly penned columns for Empire Magazine Australia, Cinescape Magazine and AOL, served stints as a film critic on both Foxtel’s Channel V and ABC Radio 702, and contributed articles to numerous outlets including IGN, USA Today and the U.S. Armed Forces Radio and Television Service.